CKVB/Face-recognition-based-smart-attendance-managment-system-using-dlib/README.md

 # Let's get started.

-## Firstly clone this repository or download the installer (Windows only) [Download Installer](https://mega.nz/#!VmxXRKYI!doFNnMXGW_PXnJlMBWHM0Lbunq8RrNdTRd7KO59JhHQ "Download Installer")
+## Firstly clone this repository.

+## In case if you need the installer/executable just to mail me.

 ## Download the [IP Webcam](https://play.google.com/store/apps/details?id=com.pas.webcam&hl=en_IN "IP Webcam") app from play store.